-Molinaro, Chang, and Cherechinsky
+Cherechinsky, Molinaro, Chang, and Johnson

 The Company entered into employment agreements on May 30, 2014 with Messrs.
-Molinaro, Chang and Cherechinsky.
+Cherechinsky, Molinaro and Chang.
+The Company entered into an employment agreement on February 16, 2018 with Mr. Johnson.
 Under the employment agreements, Messrs.
-Molinaro, Chang, and Cherechinsky are provided base salary.
+Cherechinsky, Molinaro, Chang, and Johnson are provided base salary.
 The agreements have a one-year term and are automatically extended on an annual basis.
 The agreements also provide for participation in employee incentive plans, and employee benefits as generally provided to all employees.
-If the employment relationship is terminated by the Company for any reason other than or if the employment relationship is terminated by the employee for Good Reason, the employee is entitled to receive 2.5 times his current base salary (with the exception of Mr. Cherechinsky who would be entitled to receive 1.5 times his current base salary) and an amount equal to the total of the employer matching contributions under the Company's 401k Plan and Supplemental Plan, and continual participation in the Company's welfare and medical benefit plans.
+If the employment relationship is terminated by the Company for any reason other than or if the employment relationship is terminated by the employee for Good Reason, the employee is entitled to receive 2.5 times his current base salary (with the exception of Mr. Johnson who would be entitled to receive 1.5 times his current base salary) and an amount equal to the total of the employer matching contributions under the Company's 401k Plan and Supplemental Plan, and continual participation in the Company's welfare and medical benefit plans.
 Further, any restricted stock held by the executive, not already vested, will be 100% vested.

-- · voluntary termination;
+Ш voluntary termination;

-- termination for cause (as defined);
+termination for cause (as defined);

-- death; or
+death; or

-- long-term disability;
+long-term disability;

 Under the agreements, termination by Messrs.
-Molinaro, Chang, and/or Cherechinsky for "Good Reason" means:
+Cherechinsky, Molinaro, Chang, and/or Johnson for "Good Reason" means:

-- the assignment to him of any duties inconsistent with his current position or any action by the Company that results in a diminution in his position, authority, duties or responsibilities; - a failure by the Company to comply with the terms of the agreement; or - · requiring the executive to relocate or to travel to a substantially greater extent than required at the date of the agreement.
+- the assignment to him of any duties inconsistent with his current position or any action by the Company that results in a diminution in his position, authority, duties or responsibilities; - a failure by the Company to comply with the terms of the agreement; or - requiring the executive to relocate or to travel to a substantially greater extent than required at the date of the agreement.